cambridge-ceu/csd3/systems/setup.md

     make install
     ```

-    where function named `init` is used to set up a Python environment which only needs to be done once.
+    where function named `init` sets up a Python environment which only needs to be done once.
 Without the `--taget-list` option all will be built.